networkop/tkng/content/services/_index.md

 Service's internal architecture consists of two loosely-coupled components:

-* Kubernetes **control plane** -- internal controller running inside the `kube-controller-manager` binary, that react to API events and builds internal representation of each service instance.
+* Kubernetes **control plane** -- internal controller running inside the `kube-controller-manager` binary, that react to API events and builds an internal representation of each service instance.
 This internal representation is a special **Endpoints** object that gets created for every Service instance and contains a list of healthy backend endpoints (PodIP + port).
 * Distributed **data plane** --  a set of Node-local agents that read **Endpoints** objects and program their local data plane.
 This is most commonly implemented with `kube-proxy` with various competing implementations from 3rd-party Kubernetes networking providers like Cilium, Calico, kube-router and others.

 Another less critical, but nonetheless important components is DNS.
 Internally, DNS add-on is just a Pod running in a cluster that caches `Service` and `Endpoints` objects and responds to incoming queries according to the DNS-Based Service Discovery [specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md), which defines the format for incoming queries and the expected structure for responses.